-The Organization has \$1,041,181 and \$1,170,029 of financial assets, as of December 31, 2021 and 2020, respectively, available to meet cash needs for general expenditures within one year of the statement of financial position date, as noted in the current assets section of the statement.
+The Organization has \$1,121,647 and \$1,041,181 of financial assets, as of December 31, 2022 and 2021, respectively, available to meet cash needs for general expenditures within one year of the statement of financial position date, as noted in the current assets section of the statement.
 None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
 The current contributions receivables are subject to time restrictions but will be collected within one year.

 The Organization maintains financial assets, consisting of cash and short-term investments, on hand to meet its normal operating expenses based on its annual budget.
 Operating expenses are compared to budgeted expenses on a monthly basis and financial assets on hand are adjusted as necessary.
 As part of its liquidity management, the Organization invests cash in excess of daily requirements in various short-term investments.
-In addition, the Organization maintains an operating reserve that allows for annual spending of 5% of assets based on a rolling preceding 12 quarters average market value, if needed. \$468,421 of appropriations from the operating reserve will be available within the next 12 months.
+In addition, the Organization maintains an operating reserve that allows for annual spending of 5% of assets based on a rolling preceding 12 quarters average market value, if needed. \$484,641 and \$468,421 of appropriations from the operating reserve, as of December 31, 2022 and 2021, respectively, were available within the next 12 months.